public-awesome/cw-ics721/tests/README.md

 npm run full-test
 ```

+**NOTE**
-**NOTE**: If you modify your contract, you will need to recompile the contracts again, you can use `full-test` for that.
+If you modify your contract, you will need to recompile the contracts again, you can use `full-test` for that.
+ics721.spec.test uses a cw721-base binary build, stored at `tests/internal/cw721_base_v0.15.0.wasm`.

 ### Run tests